adamdicarlo/robby-the-robot/README.md

 # Robby the Robot

 Robby is a robot who tries to pick up as many littered soda cans as possible in a 10x10 (100-cell) office, which can have up to 1 can per cell.
-More about Robby is at http://adamdicarlo.com/genetic-algorithm-robby-the-robot (broken link, sorry).
+More about Robby is at http://adamdicarlo.com/genetic-algorithm-robby-the-robot (link currently broken, sorry!).

 ## Variable naming convention